 Where To Eat

-So, you already know all there is to know about the many, many things to do with kids in Las Vegas, but now you need to figure out where you and the whole family can have a bite to eat.
+So, you already know all there is to know about the many, many things to do with kids in Las Vegas, but now you need to figure out where you and the whole family can have a bite to eat during your 72 Hours in Las Vegas.
 So here are some awesome recommendations that will definitely satiate your children’s appetite.

 Rainforest Café loves kids.
 Just ask the beloved characters like Nile, the crocodile with an appetite for fun!
 Your little ones will love the animals and the food.
 Burgers, pasta, exotic salads, steaks, and chicken are just some of the delicious options on the menu.